mt-67/based-infra-skelet/README.md

 ## Infrastructure Descriptions

 The infrastructure was created in terraform with vpc in 3 zones private and public, the cluster is deployed in private subnets.
 The endpoint of the control plane is private.
 The NAT Gateway is on the same public subnet as the Internet Gateway and all 3 private subnets have access to it.
-I've done IAM with IRSA, and Security Groups.
+I create IAM with IRSA, aws_cloudwatch_log_group(vpc_logs) and Security Groups.
 The public modules used are terraform-aws-modules/vpc and terraform-aws-modules/eks from Terraform Registry.
 I've created 0 nodes/pods(TODO), because scale up when first microservice is deployed (stub configuration). irsa.tf is located in modules/eks

 Terraform validate for this infrastructure was successful (screenshot attached)